workflow/nix-shell-action/README.md

 - `interpreter`:  Interpreter to use in the nix shell shebang, defaults to `bash`.
 (This is passed to `nix run -c`, used to be `-i` in a nix shell shebang)

 - `packages`: Comma-separated list of packages to pre-install in your shell.
-Defaults to just `bash`.
 Cannot be used together with the `flakes` option.

 - `flakes`: Comma-separated list of fully qualified flakes to pre-install in your shell.
 Use either `packages` or `flakes`.
 Cannot be used together with the `packages` option.